atul2512/flockDBv-1/README.md

 # flockDBv-1
 FlockDB version -1

-This is an attempt to learn and write a database.The plan is to understand the LLD and HLD of flockDB and then write it myself.I picked up flockDB as its a comparatively smaller code base.
+This is an attempt to learn and write a database.The plan is to understand the LLD and HLD of flockDB and then write it myself.I picked up flockDB as its a comparatively smaller code base.And the fact that it is comparatively new,makes it a better candidate.

 Execution Plan:
 - Understand a basic idea of how database works.